S1ro1/quant/doc.md

 1) **Memory Reduction:**
     In the example of current LLMs, the weights of the feed-forward layers are quite large.
 Imagine a forward layer weight matrix in Llama 3 70B Model, the weight matrix could be of size
     `8192 * 8192`.
-In case of 16-bit precision, this weight matrix would require `8192 * 8192 * 2 = 131072` bytes of memory.
+In case of 16-bit precision, this weight matrix would require `8192 * 8192 * 2 = 134,217,728` bytes of memory (approximately 128 MB).
 This is a lot of memory to store and process.
 In case we reduced the precision of the weights, we can reduce the load times from memory approximately two, four-fold respectively when using int8 and int4 data types.

 2) **Speedup:**